Clinical Psychology Post-doctoral Fellowship - Princeton University Counseling Center

 Yes

 Princeton University offers three post-doctoral fellowships in clinical/counseling psychology at Counseling and Psychological Services (CPS), which is part of University Health Services.
-This is a supervised 12-month, term position starting August 18, 2025.
+This is a supervised 12-month, term position starting August 17, 2026.
 CPS places a high value on creatively serving a dynamic, multicultural student population in a challenging academic environment.
 The fellowship provides intensive supervised clinical experience, weekly training seminar, and weekly clinical case conferences.
 Post-doctoral fellows provide time-sensitive individual, group, and couples psychotherapy; psychological evaluations and crisis intervention, including infirmary admissions and follow up care.
 Additionally, fellows complete triage assessments and other clinical responsibilities.
 Fellows receive specialization training in college counseling and engage areas of concentration as a member of one of the following treatment teams: Alcohol and Other Drugs, Eating Concerns, or Dialectical Behavior Therapy (DBT) - informed treatment.
 One fellow will be assigned to each of these three teams.
 Additional opportunities involve participation on Tigerspaw (sports psychology), Gender Affirming Care (Trans Health), Mind Body Health Services and Crisis Intervention Teams.
 Fellows will also be involved in psycho-educational outreach and liaison activities.
 Successful candidates must be able to work comfortably both individually and as team members within a multicultural and inter-disciplinary staff, to provide effective services.
 They must demonstrate excellent communication skills (including the ability to write timely and complete clinical notes); develop and maintain collaborative relationships in a multicultural environment; and possess a high degree of personal integrity, diligence, and discretion.
-Required: Completion of pre-doctoral internship (APA-Accredited preferred), experience with a broad range of clients (multiculturally and diagnostically) and completion of all doctoral program requirements (APA-accredited preferred) in clinical or counseling psychology.
-Preferred: Prior experience working in a university mental health service; experience treating patients with substance abuse problems, eating disorders, and/or trauma history; experience leading groups; experience working effectively with people on a broad spectrum of social identities; experience working with multiply diagnosed patients; DBT experience; mindfulness and meditation experience.
-This is a full-time position from August 18, 2025 to August 14, 2026 with a salary of $65, 000 plus generous health benefits.
+Required: Completion of pre-doctoral internship (APA-Accredited preferred), experience with a broad range of clients (multiculturally and diagnostically) and completion of all doctoral program requirements (APA-accredited preferred) in clinical or counseling psychology with degree conferred by September 1, 2026.
+Preferred: Prior experience working in a university mental health service; doctorate is conferred in 2026; experience treating patients with substance abuse problems, eating disorders, and/or trauma history; experience leading groups; experience working effectively with people on a broad spectrum of social identities; experience working with multiply diagnosed patients; DBT experience; mindfulness and meditation experience.
+This is a full-time position from August 17, 2026 to August 13, 2027 with a salary of $65, 000 plus generous health benefits.
 University Health Services (UHS) at Princeton University is a fully accredited (Accreditation Association for Ambulatory Health Care) health care facility providing comprehensive health services to 7,500+ Princeton undergraduate and graduate students, and specialized services to Princeton University faculty, staff, and employees.
 Fellows graduating from our program have gone on to work at various college counseling centers including, but not limited to, Princeton, UC Berkeley, Columbia, Drexel, Wake Forest, Georgetown, Cornell, UCLA, Lehigh and Stevens Institute of Technology.

 Additional Information